-By engaging critically with different methods of evaluation, you will learn how to collect data about various aspects of student learning, behaviour and experience.
+By engaging critically with different methods of evaluation, you will learn how to effectively utilise data about various aspects of student learning, behaviour and experience.

-The first part of this module is taught through an initial face-to-face seminar followed by a short planning task.
+The first part of this module is taught through an initial face-to-face seminar followed by a short task for you to complete ahead of the second session.
 Then there will be a second face-to-face seminar that will help you prepare to put your ideas about evaluation into practice.
-You will have an opportunity to develop an evaluation strategy for your own teaching context and to discuss this with peers in the seminars.
+You will have an opportunity to develop an evaluation strategy for your own teaching context and to discuss this with peers in the session.